 Crimean Tatar history has been both complex and turbulent.
 For many years they endured hardship, oppression, and injustice.
 By the end of the 1440s, the Crimean Khanate was established on the Crimean Peninsula.
 However, Russian rule over them came late in the eighteenth century.
 When the Russian Empire gave way to the communists between 1917-20, Crimea was the last strongholds of the anti-Bolshevik (communist) forces.
 Soviet collectivization was especially harsh for the Crimean Tatars, and tens of thousands died because of it.
 In 1944, Stalin accused the entire Crimean Tatar population of collaborating with the Nazis and had them deported to Kyrgyzstan, Uzbekistan, Turkmenistan, and Kazakhstan.
 Sadly, almost half of them died in the ordeal.
 A small number still live in Kyrgyzstan.

 Since the Tatars' massive deportation in 1944, much of their traditional Crimean lifestyle has been lost.
-They have undergone an intense process of assimilation into Russian culture.
+They have undergone an intense process of assimilation into other cultures.
 The older people have maintained a strong sense of ethnic identity.
 However, it has been extremely difficult for them to pass that identity on to their children.